MSBasha93/Bulky-Mailman/README.md

 - No retry mechanism for failed emails.

 ## License
-This project is intended for private, internal use by authorized users of [Your Company/Website].
+This project is intended for private, internal use by authorized users of [www.aimicromind.com].
 Unauthorized distribution or commercialization is strictly prohibited.

 ## Authors
 - Developed and maintained by [mbasha93@github.com]
-- For customization requests, please contact [mbasha@aimicromind.com]
+- For customization requests, please contact [m.souliman.basha@gmail.com]

 ---